 The ministry of Word of Life Costa Rica began with the arrival of Edgardo and Silvia Vidaechea in 1986.
 Marco and Fanny Jiménez now lead the ministry in Costa Rica.
 The ministry team has 5 full-time missionaries.
-2 Bible clubs are currently operating in local churches.
-There are many doors open in schools and schools to preach the Gospel.
-In 1997 a 32-acre property was insured by the ministry.
+Two Bible clubs are currently operating in local churches.
+There are many doors open in schools to preach the Gospel.
+In 1997 a 32-acre property was purchased by the ministry.
 We call it "La Hacienda".
-Since 2004 we have been doing camps there, retreats with schools and also Pic Nic for Families and women.
-None of this would be possible without the help of God and many brothers in Christ who have not only supported economically, but also coming and helping us in the construction.
+Since 2004, we have been doing camps there, retreats with schools and also a Picnic for families and women.
+None of this would be possible without the help of God and many brothers and sisters in Christ who have not only supported financially, but also coming and helping us in the construction of the property.